-Marriage law is different in different parts of the UK and crown dependencies.
-Let’s take a look at the differences.
+Marriage law is different in parts of the UK and crown dependencies.
+Let’s take a look at each region:

 Humanist marriages have been legally recognised in Scotland since 2005 and are performed by celebrants trained by Humanist Society Scotland.